A Wild Love for the World

 [music: “Shoe Strings” by David Darling]

-MS. TIPPETT: And I think again, in even thinking that way, that a poetic mindset is more useful than the kind of fact-based, right, or argument-based way we tend to approach problems culturally, even precisely the same ecological problems?
+Ms. Tippett: I think, again, in even thinking that way, that a poetic mindset is more useful than the fact-based or argument-based way we tend to approach problems culturally, even precisely the same ecological problems.

-MS. TIPPETT: Yeah.
-But we get overwhelmed by the facts, and the figures, and the pictures.
+Ms. Tippett: We get overwhelmed by the facts and the figures and the pictures.
 They are debilitating.
 They’re paralyzing.
 As you say, it’s also that we don’t really know how to dwell with grief and turn it into something else.
 But I think about that a lot as a journalist, as somebody who works in media.

-MS. MACY: Mm-hmm, mm-hmm.
-It’s a double-edged sword, isn’t it?
+Ms. Macy: It’s a double-edged sword, isn’t it?
 Because you want to portray — say you’re taking care of your mother, and she’s dying of cancer.
-And you say, “I can’t go in her house or in her room because I don’t want to look at her.”
-But if you love her, you want to be with her.
-If we love our world, we’re able to see the scum of oil spreading across the Gulf.
-We’re able to see what it’s doing to the wetlands and the marshes, what it’s doing to the dolphins and the gulls.
+You won’t say, “I can’t go in her house or in her room because I don’t want to look at her.”
+If you love her, you want to be with her.
 When you love something, your love doesn’t say, “Well, too bad my kid has leukemia, so I won’t go near her.”
 It’s just the opposite.

-MS. TIPPETT: What is empowering in moments like that?
-And I wonder if Rilke comes to mind again, of how he was very clear about darkness as a part of life.
+Ms. Tippett: What is empowering in moments like that?
+I wonder if Rilke comes to mind again, of how he was very clear about darkness as a part of life.